 We will retain, use and share anonymous or aggregate and de-identified information for lawfully permissible purposes, including developing and improving educational products and services, educational research purposes, evaluating, informing and demonstrating the effectiveness and efficacy of our products and services.

 How We Share Your Information

-We reserve the right to disclose Personally Identifiable Information if we are required to do so by law or if we believe that disclosure is necessary to protect our rights and/or comply with a judicial proceeding, court order or legal process.
+We reserve the right to disclose personally identifiable information if we are required to do so by law, or if we believe that disclosure is necessary to protect our rights, protect your safety or others' safety, investigate fraud, and/or comply with a judicial proceeding, court order, subpoena, or legal process.

 We strive to maintain security policies and procedures that are designed to protect your information.

 Our servers are located in a secured, locked, and monitored environment to prevent unauthorized entry or theft, and are protected by a firewall.
 The servers are located in a data center in the United States and backed up daily to a secure, U.S.-based, off-site data center.

 We apply a Secure Sockets Layer (SSL or HTTPS) encrypting technology to encrypt data in transit between the server and the browser remains encrypted.
 We also encrypt the data at rest.

 Governance policies and access controls are in place to ensure that the information of each district, school, or other subscriber is separated, and all subscribers can only access their own data.

 Only limited BrainPOP personnel have access to the database, and personnel only access it when necessary to provide services.
 Personnel with access to Student Records pass criminal background checks and undergo periodic privacy training.

 We follow standardized and documented procedures for coding, configuration management, patch installation, and change management for all applicable servers, and we have a third party audit our practices at least once a year.